followmyutopia/devextreme-documentation/includes/dataviz-ref-paletteextensionmode.md

 Create a blend of two neighboring colors and insert it between these colors in the palette.

 - *"alternate"*
-Repeat the full set of palette colors, alternating their normal, palest, and darkest shades in that order.
+Repeat the full set of palette colors, alternating their normal, lightened, and darkened shades in that order.

 - *"extrapolate"*
-Repeat the full set of palette colors, changing their shade gradually from dark to pale.
+Repeat the full set of palette colors, changing their shade gradually from dark to light.